yii2mod/yii2-cashier/README.md

 ```

 Add to your Stripe account, in test mode, the following:

--Add one subscripctions named (and with the same ID): main
+- Add one subscripctions named (and with the same ID): main
--Add one subscripction plans named (and with the same ID): monthly-10-1 and monthly-10-2 , price: 10$ , trialdays: 7
+- Add one subscripction plans named (and with the same ID): monthly-10-1 and monthly-10-2 , price: 10$ , trialdays: 7
--Add a coupon named and with the same ID: coupon-1 of 5$
+- Add a coupon named and with the same ID: coupon-1 of 5$

 Then, execute all tests with:
 ```bash